Detailed Itinerary 2014

 Day 13 - Arrive in the U.S.

-You will arrive in the United States today.
+You will arrive back in the U.S. today.